nathanMcL/Student.Originated.Software/Ai_SelfHosting/README.md

 ## 06/02/2024 Killed!!!
 ![Screenshot (588)](https://github.com/nathanMcL/Student.Originated.Software/assets/129904249/d5e40d5d-54b0-4fc7-a45e-ff55186f92c1)
 - Because I have added more resources that are used while training, with a batch size of 4, and a learning rate of 3e-4.
 The amount of new resources to process, tokeninze, create new weights and bias, etc...
 With the batch rate at 4 uses more memory and system hardware resources, and well my local machine needs more power!!! <br>
 - The message "Killed" might indicate that the program was terminated by the system, because the excessive memory usage or running out of available resources.
-Training large models like GPT can be very resource-intensive, especially with increased batch sizes and longer training durations.
+Training large models like GPT can be very resource-intensive, especially with increased batch sizes and longer training durations.<br>

 `gpt_train_loss.pdf`
 ![Screenshot (589)](https://github.com/nathanMcL/Student.Originated.Software/assets/129904249/ce788f57-2957-45d1-ab15-9ff1f23a78bf)